 Figure 13.
-Detail of high-resolution 3D model
+Detail of the high-resolution 3D model.

-In so doing, we would obtain a partially high definition model, particularly detailed around the area most difficult to be studied (base of the Corsini Throne).
+In so doing, we could obtain a partially high-definition model that was particularly detailed in the area most difficult to study, the base of the Corsini Throne.

-At the same time, the file size would be significantly reduced thus allowing to handle it using a pc with lower performance.
+At the same time, the file size would be significantly reduced, thus allowing it to be accessed on a PC with lower performance.

-The models produced by photogrammetry and structured light have been merged within Meshlab [15].
-Either the complete 3D photogrammetry model and the model of the only base of the throne, realized in structured light, were opened in the software.
-The photogrammetric model, of smaller dimensions, was complete in order to provide the amount of surface necessary for the overlap.
+The models produced by photogrammetry and structured light were merged within MeshLab [15].
+Either the complete 3D photogrammetric model or the structured light model of the base of the throne can be opened in the software.
+The photogrammetric model, which has smaller dimensions, was complete in order to provide the amount of surface necessary for overlap.

-Firstly, we proceeded with the orientation of the two models: rotation and translation using the Meshlab manipulator tool (Fig.9).
+First, we proceeded with the orientation of the two models using the MeshLab manipulator tool for rotation and translation (Figure 9).

-Then, in the alignment phase, 5 homologous points in common between the two models were identified (Fig.13).
-This allowed a satisfactory overlap (Fig.14).
-Subsequently, the surface of the photogrammetric model relative to the base was eliminated because it had become superfluous.
+Then, in the alignment phase, 5 homologous points were identified on the two models (Figure 13).
+This allowed a satisfactory overlap (Figure 14).
+Subsequently, the surface of the photogrammetric model of the base was eliminated because it had become superfluous.

-The result (Fig.15) is an exportable model, easy to be handled and with reduced size.

-.
 The high-resolution base allows detailed study of the relief.
-Combining it, through alignment, with the backrest reproduced in photogrammetry, it is possible to obtain a single model, lighter and more manipulable.
+By combining it, through alignment, with the backrest reproduced using photogrammetry, it was possible to obtain a single model that was used less processing space and was more manipulable.
+The result (Figure 15) is an exportable model of reduced size that is easy for an average computer to handle.